Stakeholder Privacy Notice

 Who We Are

-• identify potential partners we could work with to strengthen our ability to influence such as businesses or other affected villages.
+- Identifying potential partners we could work with to strengthen our ability to influence such as businesses or other affected villages

-Currently, Teddington and Alstone Advisory Group determines the purposes and means of processing personal client data relating to the services that we provide.
-It means we are the data controller for these core services we undertake.
-We are therefore solely responsible for managing this stakeholder data and ensuring compliance.
+Currently, Teddington and Alstone Advisory Group determines the purposes and means of processing personal client data relating to the services we provide.
+We are therefore the data controller for these core services and are solely responsible for managing this stakeholder data and ensuring compliance.

 What Personal Information Do We Collect?

-The personal information we collect includes your name, address, email address and phone number.
-Essentially, it is personal information that is not otherwise publicly available but has come directly from you.
+The personal information we collect includes your name, address, email address and telephone number.

 Cookies